Data-driven priors and their posterior concentration rates: Examples

 where the sieve MLE is $\hat\theta_{n,S} = X_S = (X_i: i \in S)$.

 \begin{prop} Suppose the normal mean vector $\theta^\star$ is $s_n^\star$-sparse in the sense that only $s_n^\star = o(n)$ of the entries in $\theta^\star$ are non-zero.
-For the empirical prior described above, if $\gamma$ is sufficiently small, then there exists a constant $M > 0$ such that the corresponding posterior distribution $\Pi^n$ satisfies
+For the empirical prior described above, there exists a constant $M > 0$ such that the corresponding posterior distribution $\Pi^n$, using Type~I or Type~II regularization, with any $\alpha < 1$, satisfies

 \end{prop}

 \begin{proof} See the Appendix. \end{proof}